yhagio/tutorialedge.net/content/golang/go-channels-tutorial.md

 The ability to craft concurrent systems so easily is something that drew me to the language in the first place, and I have to say, it's been an absolute delight so far.

-> I would recommend having a look at my other tutorial on [goroutines](/golang/concurrency-with-golang-goroutines/) if you wish to learn more about goroutines.
+> **Note -** I would recommend having a look at my other tutorial on [goroutines](/golang/concurrency-with-golang-goroutines/) if you wish to learn more about goroutines.

 # The Theory